JasperFx/marten/README.md

 ## Tooling

 We're using [Fixie](https://github.com/fixie/fixie) and [Shouldly](https://github.com/shouldly/shouldly) for unit testing and [paket](https://fsprojects.github.io/Paket/) for improved Nuget workflow.
 We're temporarily using rake for build automation.

+## Mocha Specs

+To run the mocha tests on the little bit of custom Javascript for Marten, you will also need some version of Node.js that at least supports arrow function syntax (I'm using Node.js 4.*).
+Use `rake mocha` or `npm install` once, then `npm run test`.
+There is also `npm run tdd` to run the mocha specifications in a watched mode with growl turned on.

 ## Storyteller Specs